KylesCorner/CSCI232/percolation/readme.txt

 That's an order of magnitude better than quick union find.
 So the runtime will be and order of magnitude better than quick union find.

+In my testing I concluded that the runtime complexity for WeightedQuickUnionUF is O(TN^3).

+In both of the implementations the time scaled linearly with T.

 /******************************************************************************
  *  Known bugs / limitations.